The Art of Running Downhill

 Dr. Matt Long spends time with two-time 'national' winner Eamonn Martin in examining how to run downhill efficiently in races.

-The man who shattered Brendan Foster's longstanding British record over 10,000m in 1988 (27m23s) and who took Commonwealth gold over the same distance two years later in Auckland tells me, "Its entirely different from track running and requires a forward lean.
+The man who shattered Brendan Foster's longstanding British record over 10,000m in 1988 (27m23s) and who took Commonwealth gold over the same distance two years later in Auckland tells me, "It is entirely different from track running and requires a forward lean.
 Leaning forward requires less energy.
 Most runners lean backwards and arch their backs, which puts the brakes on.
 By increasing the loading through the legs, they slow down.
 Some of it is psychological as athletes are scared they will fall over but in reality, it is rare to do so".
-In echoing these sentiments, Newham et al. research (1988) is often cited to encourage athletes to avoid over-striding and keeping foot plant directly under one's centre of gravity in order to 'glide' down the hill with a shorter stride and higher cadence.
-To do this, athletes are encouraged to land on the centre of the foot, rather than favouring the heel or toe.
+In echoing these sentiments, Newham et al. research (1988) are often cited to encourage athletes to avoid over-striding and keeping foot plant directly under one's centre of gravity in order to 'glide' down the hill with a shorter stride and higher cadence.
+To do this, athletes are encouraged to land in the centre of the foot, rather than favouring the heel or toe.

 Fitzgerald (2010) notes that downhill running involves eccentric loading especially on the quadriceps which contract to prevent the knees from buckling.
 When leaning back, the simultaneous flexing of the knee and stretching of the quads causes microscopic trauma to the muscle fibres.
 This trauma can ultimately lead to the delayed onset of muscle soreness (DOMS).
 Running downhill incorrectly can also magnify existing biomechanical problems such as pronation and supination (see Archer, 2011).